plone/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

-(i18n-i18ndude-label)=
+(translating-text-strings-i18ndude-label)=

 ## `i18ndude`

-{term}`i18ndude` is a developer-oriented command-line utility to manage `.po` and `.mo` files.
+{term}`i18ndude` is a developer-oriented command-line utility to manage PO and MO files.

-Usually you build our own shell script wrapper around `i18ndude` to automate generation of `.mo` files of your package's `.po` files.
+Usually you build our own shell script wrapper around `i18ndude` to automate generation of MO files from your package's PO files.

-Plone will automatically compile all po files to mo on start up if an specific environment variable is enabled.
+Plone will automatically compile all PO files to MO files on start up if a specific environment variable is enabled.

 In your `buildout.cfg` in the part using `plone.recipe.zope2instance`, you can set an environment variable for this.